jamnnuts/MAD-TicTacToe/README.md

 - Select the target device (either your AVD or connected physical device).
 - Click "OK" to build and launch the app.

-Now the app is running on your device.
+Now, the app is running on your device.
 You can explore the app and enjoy it.